Tony-Lowe/RotationDrag/README.md

 ## Acknowledgement

-This work is inspired by the amazing DragDiffusion and the code largely borrowed from DragDiffusion.
-Huge shout-out to all the amazing open source diffusion models and libraries.
+This work is inspired by the amazing DragDiffusion, and the code is largely borrowed from it.
+A huge shout-out to all the amazing open source diffusion models and libraries.